Skip to content Skip to footer

 Weather

 Alicante experiences a Mediterranean climate with hot, dry summers and mild winters.
-Average temperatures range from 60°F (16°C) in winter to 86°F (30°C) in summer.
-The city receives minimal rainfall, with most precipitation occurring in the autumn and spring months.
-Humidity levels are moderate, and air quality is generally good.
+In the summer months, temperatures can reach highs of around 30°C (86°F) while winter temperatures average around 12°C (54°F).
+Rainfall is minimal during the summer but increases slightly in the cooler months.
+Humidity levels are generally moderate, and air quality is good.

 Language